Accessibility at 3Arts:

 If you have questions about visiting or contacting 3Arts or have any accessibility questions, please contact Mesha Arant at firstname.lastname@example.org or 312.443.9621.

-Accessibility at our annual 3Arts Awards event:
+Annual 3Arts Awards event:

-- American Sign Language interpretation onstage.
+- American Sign Language (ASL) interpretation.

-- Captioning for all videos that play onstage.
+- Captioning for all videos.

 Video Captioning on our Website:

-- Amara: Website service that allows you to caption your own videos for free, or have them transcribed and captioned for you.
+- Amara: website service that allows you to caption your own videos for free, or have them transcribed and captioned for you.

 - CaptionSync: website service that provides closed captioning and transcription services for a fee.

-- YouTube: If you host your videos on YouTube, you can turn on their automatic subtitling.
+- YouTube: if you host your videos on YouTube, you can turn on their automatic subtitling.
 YouTube uses voice-recognition software, so the automatic translation can be inaccurate.
 However, you can manually edit these and republish the corrected versions.
 This is what we do to subtitle videos on the 3Arts website.